sudoAPWH/Python-Keylogger/README.md

 User-Friendly Design: Built with accessibility in mind, this keylogger is as easy to use as possible – limited complex setup or configuration required.

 Cross-Platform Compatibility: Works on both macOS and Linux, ensuring wide support across Unix-based systems.
-Plug-and-Play Functionality: Simply run the keylogger executable file, and you're ready to go.
-(An executable package format is in the works, allowing easy, one-click setup).
+Plug-and-Play Functionality: Simply run the keylogger .command file, and you're ready to go.

-Future Goals
-One of our primary development goals is to package the keylogger in a convenient executable format, so users can simply download, click, and start using it right away – no installation hassles or configuration steps required!

-Instructions to Run the Keylogger Project Using the .command File
+Instructions to Run the Keylogger Project Using the .command file

-In your terminal, run
+Step 1, In your terminal, run

 git clone https://github.com/sudoAPWH/Python-Keylogger.git t && cd keylogger && chmod +x install_and_run.command keylogger.py

+Step 2, find the cloned directory, click the .command file, and there! you are set up!